stiglyt/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

     ![The docker-compose log output observed when running `docker-compose up` on our docker-compose harness.](media/hol-ex1-task3-step4-2.png "docker-compose log output")

 5. Commit and push your changes to your GitHub repository.
+From the root of the repository, execute the following:

+    ```pwsh
+    git add .
+    git commit -m "Added correct github username"
+    git push
+    ```

 ### Task 4: Build Automation with GitHub Registry